 Science for children at Drighlington means exploring, discovering and investigating the world around them.
 Scientific activities offer opportunities for much discussion.
 Our major aim is to encourage curiosity and communication and to develop skills in observation, sorting and classifying, measuring, recording, experimenting, and predicting.

 Religious education is based on the Leeds Agreed Syllabus.
-We aim to help each child grow spiritually and develop an awareness and understanding of Christianity and other major world religions.
-We aim to foster attributes such as truthfulness, kindness, understanding of right and wrong, fairness, humility and respect for, and tolerance of, the beliefs, customs and cultures of others.
+We help each child grow spiritually and develop an awareness and understanding of Christianity and other major world religions.
+We foster attributes such as truthfulness, kindness, understanding of right and wrong, fairness, humility and respect for, and tolerance of, the beliefs, customs and cultures of others.
 We take children to a range of places of worship during their time at our school so that they can develop an awareness of their multi-cultural society.
 We have a daily act of collective worship that is mainly Christian in nature although the major festivals and stories from other faiths also feature in our assemblies.
 Children are often involved in presenting and helping in assembly as are local church representatives and members of the local community.
 Each week we have a special Superhero assembly for parents and carers when we celebrate the achievements of the whole school, classes and individual children.

 Parents have the right to withdraw their children from the whole or part of religious education and collective worship.
 Any parent wishing to exercise the right, must apply in writing and should please discuss the matter with the school first of all.
 Arrangements for alternative provision for children can be discussed and agreed on an individual basis.

-We aim to help children develop an awareness and understanding of their local area and community and the wilder world to encourage and develop a curiosity about the world around them and a sense of identity by learning about our country and its relationship with other countries.
+We help children develop an awareness and understanding of their local area and community and the wilder world to encourage and develop a curiosity about the world around them and a sense of identity by learning about our country and its relationship with other countries.
 Full use is made of the local environment to give first hand experiences of geographical skills.
 This is enhanced by trips and residential visits to encourage pupils to develop their knowledge and understanding of a range of places.

 Children are given the opportunity to develop an awareness of the past through first-hand experience, visits to places of historical interest, role-play, fictional stories set in the past and the study of periods in history.
 Children are taught to have an understanding of chronology and to demonstrate factual knowledge of historic events, places and people.
 Good use is made of artefacts, library books, ICT and other secondary sources.
 In this way we also hope to provide an understanding of our cultural roots and national heritage.